ViliusDevX/ViliusDevX/Whoami.md

 Hi there 👋 I'm a 16-year-old aspiring Jr. Penetration Tester from Vilnius, Lithuania 🇱🇹 with a strong passion for cybersecurity since 2021.

 🛡️ CompTIA Security+ certified

-🎯 Currently preparing for PNPT (TCM) & CySA+ (Goal: July 1st)

-💻 Hands-on experience with Kali Linux & CTF-style pentesting

-🧠 Certified in Fundamentals of IT system security (Vilnius Coding School)
+🧠 Certified in Fundamentals of IT System Security (Vilnius Coding School) 🎯 Preparing for PNPT (TCM) — target: June 1st
+🎯 Preparing for CySA+ — target: July 1st

-🐍 2 years of Python experience (ITFightClub Lvl 1 & 2 certs) + basic C++
+💻 Hands-on with Kali Linux, CTF-style pentesting, and personal lab setup 🐍 2 years of Python (ITFightClub Lv1 & Lv2) + basic C++

-🌱 Interning at Nord Security @ 16 👀
+👨‍💻 Interning at Nord Security this summer 👀

 🔭 Massive goals ahead:

   OSCP by 2026

-  CCSP, BTL1, CRISC in 2026
+  CCSK & Blue Team Level 1 (BTL1) in 2026

-  HSK 5 Mandarin until 2027
+  HSK 5 Mandarin by 2027